So last Sunday was International Day of the boy child.

 And this starts from us as individuals.
 From us having these conversations about toxic masculinity.
 And I believe men have to lead these conversations.
 Men have to give themselves permission to be vulnerable, to cry, to have insecurities, to have struggles, to fail, to be human.
 Men have to hold themselves accountable, and they have to hold other men accountable too.

 And then as a society, we have to raise our boys differently.
-We have to raise boys whose self worth is not tied to “being man enough” according to the current societal standard or definition.
+We have to raise boys whose self worths are not tied to “being man enough” according to the current societal standard or definition.
 We should teach our boys that “tapping current”*, or sexually harassing girls in the name of “aro”* is not normal and neither is that right.
-We need to teach them that verbalizing their emotions and showing these emotions does not make them “gay.”
+We need to teach them that verbalizing their emotions and showing these emotions do not make them “gay.”
 We need to teach them that they can be masculine without being toxic.

 *Tapping current- A common phrase used in Nigeria to describe boys touching a girl’s sensitive parts in a seemingly harmless way